ashish1729MS/edge-addon-workshop-create-browser-extension/Instructions for Hands on/readme.md

 ## Step 3.
 Add extension to browser ( both chrome and edge )

-- open chrome://extensions/ in your browsers [TODO edge ]
+- open edge://extensions/ in your browsers
 - DEVELOPER MODE has to be enabled to be able to upload the extension
 - see the extension next to address bar and pin it.